 Employment

-If you are still working, you may like to read the Alzheimer’s Society booklet on employment.
-This booklet provides information on work related issues including your right to reasonable adjustments in line with the Equality Act 2010.
+If you are still working, you may like to read the Alzheimer’s Society booklet on employment (PDF, 2.7MB).
+This gives information on work related issues including your right to reasonable adjustments in line with the Equality Act 2010.

 Planning ahead